SpongePowered/SpongeDocs/source/users/platforms.rst

 Granite
 =======

-`Granite <http://www.granitepowered.org/>`__ is another Sponge implementation built ontop the Minecraft Server.
+`Granite <http://www.granitepowered.org/>`__ is another Sponge implementation built on top the Minecraft Server.

 However, at the moment, Granite isn't feature-complete and has no recommended build.